saramic/simple-banking-service-code-challenge/README.md

 1. using a simple Unix terminal script `bin/simple_banking_service.rb`
 2. any errors will be simply propagated to STDERR in unix terminal
 3. any errors will return a non zero, failing exit code
+4. the first field of the first file needs to be 16 digits or the program will fail
+5. the balance is read using Money and partial cents or negative values will cause the program to exit with an error
+6. all currency is considered AUD and set in `lib/config.rb`
+7. Money gem rounding is set to be explicitly `BigDecimal::ROUND_HALF_UP` but any partial values will cause the program to exit with an error

 TODO ... this will come out of incomplete work from the Work Log analysis